-Il Lombardia’07: Ed’s First Falling Leaves of Lombardy
+Best of ED: Il Lombardia’07 Ed’s First Falling Leaves

-***Your can read Ed Hood’s 2022 Il Lombardia PEZ Preview HERE. ***
+***Your can read the PEZ 2023 Il Lombardia PEZ Preview HERE. ***

 My first memories of the Tour of Lombardia are of black and white pictures in the British ‘Cycling Weekly’ magazine of my hero, Eddy Merckx powering up unfeasibly narrow climbs with magnificent vistas across the lakes and mountains of Lombardy unfolded behind him, screamed on by fanatical ‘clubmen’ – that’s what we called them back then – who had pedaled out to the best vantage spots.

 But it took me until 2007 until I actually got myself over to the last and most beautiful of the season’s Monuments.